directus-labs/guest-authoring/ubuntu-deploy/index.md

 scp -r /path/to/your/local/directus/folder username@server_ip:/path/to/your/remote/folder
 ```

-Please replace _/path/to/your/local/directus/folder_ with the actual path to your local Directus application folder, and _/path/to/your/remote/folder_ with the corresponding path on your server.
+Replace _/path/to/your/local/directus/folder_ with the actual local path of your Directus application directory, and _/path/to/your/remote/folder_ with the respective path on your server.

 Also, replace `username` with your server's username and `server_ip` with your server's public IP address.